 Temporary hair loss is a common side effect of Taxotere and most other cancer treatments; however, studies have shown those treated with Taxotere have a 10-15 percent chance they could suffer from permanent hair loss.
 When you suffer from Alopecia, it’s not just the hair on your head that can fall out.
 You can also lose eyelashes, eyebrows, and other body hair.

 If your hair is not growing back after your cancer treatment, ask your doctor if Taxotere was used during your chemotherapy.

 If you or a loved one is suffering from permanent hair loss after taking Taxotere, you may be entitled to financial compensation.
-Call McWhirter, Bellinger & Associates, P.A., today at 803-353-5513 for your free case evaluation.
+Call the dangerous drug attorneys at McWhirter, Bellinger & Associates, P.A., today at 803-353-5513 for your free case evaluation.
 Our experienced personal injury attorneys have offices in Aiken, Camden, Columbia, Lexington, Newberry, Orangeburg, and Sumter, South Carolina.